wboayue/umbra/README.md

 ### Runtime

-No need for async runtime so went with standard library and no additional dependencies.
+No need for an async runtime, so I went with the standard library and no additional dependencies.

 ### Input

-Primary considered two input formats.
-One with `time_step,command` per line and only `command` per line.
+I primarily considered two input formats:

-Only a `command` per line is a simple format supporting infinite time steps.
-Downside is file could potentially have many empty line for time steps without commands.
-Less readable for human.
+1. **`command` only per line**: Simple format supporting infinite time steps, but could result in many empty lines for time steps without commands.
+Less readable for humans.

-With a `time_step,command` per line you end up with a compact readable file but have a little more work parsing the file.
-Cons are limiting the number of time steps that can be specified and opening yourself to errors file events being specified out of order.
+2. **`time_step,command` per line**: More compact and readable, but requires slightly more parsing work.
+Risk of events being specified out of order.

+I chose the `time_step,command` format for readability.

 ### Output